 For instance, families with young kids might decide that a breed with a high risk of health issues is not for them, to avoid the heartache of losing a beloved dog early on or dealing with a sick pet.

 One of the major benefits of rescuing a mixed breed dog is that the dog’s temperament, coat, and health will be known.

 When raising a Corgipoo puppy, you are taking the risk that these elements are based on whether the dog takes after it’s Corgi or Poodle parent.
 For example, the health concerns associated with the Corgi’s dwarfism is not something that can be avoided.

 When it comes to purchasing a Corgipoo puppy, there are multiple precautions you must take.

-While there are plenty of good, honest breeders around there also exist bad breeders who do not care about the welfare of the litters they are producing.
+For starters, while there are plenty of good, honest breeders around, there are also bad breeders who do not care about the welfare of the litters they are producing.

-With the Corgi and the Poodle, the most important health tests they will have needed to pass recently is a Hip Evaluation and Eye Tests.
+With the Corgi and the Poodle, the most important health tests they will have needed to pass is a hip evaluation and eye tests.

 It’s also important to check whether the Corgi in particular has had a blood test and a genetic test.